3rdRingwood/3rdringwood.github.io/index.md

 ## LATEST NEWS

-**Current Covid-19 level - Green (updated 06/09/2021)(see updates on OSM)**
+**Current Covid-19 level - Green (updated 26/11/2022)(see updates on OSM)**

 Green Readiness Level.
-Section meetings can take place indoors or outdoors with unlimited numbers.
+Section meetings can continue to take place indoors or outdoors with unlimited numbers.

 All activities must be able to safely manage the risk of transmission of COVID and, if this is not possible, they must not take place.